Join Our Newsletter

 Em: cameron@ecclacolorado.org

-Do you need translation?
-Please contact Cameron Fall to schedule a meeting.
+Do you need translation support?
+Please contact Cameron to schedule a meeting.

 Eligibility Guidelines

-Participants must meet the following criteria and be enrolled in a coaching credential program by June 2024:
+Participants must meet the following criteria and enroll in a coach credential program by June 30, 2025:

 • Applicant is a Colorado resident